wazuh/wazuh-documentation/source/installation-guide/open-distro/distributed-deployment/index.rst

 Distributed deployment
 ======================

 You install and configure the Wazuh server and Elastic Stack, following a distributed deployment process.
-In this type of deployment, the components will be installed on separate hosts.
+In this type of deployment, the components are installed on separate hosts.
 Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.

 The following components are installed: